ryusatgat/ryugod/contents/about.md

 # Ryugod (https://www.ryugod.com)
 - This site provides a development environment for simple testing.
-- You can try running 'Linux Shell' and multiple program languages ​​without login.
+- You can try running 'Linux Shell' and multiple programming languages ​​without login.
 - It provides online compilers for C language, C++, Java, etc. and supports **syntax highlighting** function for all languages.
 - You can upload and download files to/from the server.
 - You can add source files by drag and drop.